robertbastian/icu4x/docs/process/benchmarking.md

 ### Detailed Benchmarks

-If more detailed benchmarks drilling into various facets of the component are needed, they should be put behind `bench` flag and in the same benchmark naming scheme.
+If more detailed benchmarks drilling into various facets of the component are needed, they should be put behind `bench` cfg-feature and in the same benchmark naming scheme. `bench` should not be a cargo feature, as those are visible to users.

 For example:
   - `plurals/parser/lexing`